Roda-bird/todoist-automation/README.md

     viewportHeight: 1080,
   }
   ```
-3. Added the necessary cookies for authentication in the login command located along with other important comands  in: **cypress/support/commands.js**
+3. I Added the necessary cookies for authentication in the login command located along with other important comands  in: **cypress/support/commands.js**

 ## **🚀 Running the Tests**